Stay informed. Our Insights Newsletter highlights the latest news and analysis on global strategy, policy and risk. Subscribe to Insights

 - Business interruption costs incurred as a result of a potential cyber-attack.

 All businesses that use computer systems, the internet, or hold data are vulnerable to cyberattacks and should have a cyber insurance policy in place.
 This type of policy can provide the funds to react quickly to restore customer confidence and mitigate further damage.
 Some insurance companies include consulting services to help you put software and systems in place to avoid such attacks in the first place.
+However, organizations must also be aware of common exclusions.

 Employee benefits are additional methods of compensation offered to employees that are separate from their salaries and wages.
 Traditional health insurance plans (such as medical, dental, and vision) are the common foundation of an employee benefits package.
 Employer sponsored medical plans are designed to be more cost-effective for businesses and employees because the risk is spread across a larger number of people, and the ease of enrolling in an employer’s health plan exceeds the burden of shopping for coverage on their own.
 Employees are drawn to businesses that offer a robust employee benefits package, and combining ancillary benefits (such as life, short-term disability, and long-term disability) with traditional health insurance plans is a significant catalyst for recruiting and retaining a talented workforce.
 Offering employee benefits also creates tax advantages for businesses.
 Employers can typically deduct 100% of the premiums paid toward health insurance and, depending on the size of the business, may be eligible for small business tax credits.